top of page

 As a child I was raised as a church-going Methodist, attending the local Boys' Brigade and Wesleyan Sunday School.
 It was there that I gained an initial insight into the God of the Bible, although for me, Christianity then was more of a Sunday thing than a lifestyle.
 By God’s grace, in my early teens I was introduced to a living Christ through an evangelical school friend.
 He would often talk about God, being saved, and the possibility of a relationship which I hadn’t even considered before.
 I then briefly attended less formal home-group type meetings.

 Sadly, I didn't make the most of this opportunity.
 When I left home and became old enough to make my own decisions, I spent many years far away like the ‘prodigal son’.
 During this time I made many mistakes and resisted God’s call on my life.
 I always knew deep down that He wanted me to be in ministry but I’d fallen for the lie that God just wanted to restrict my life and make me miserable.
 I entertained the thought that God was against all the fun things in life.
-The prodigal years seemed like freedom initially but it didn't take long to become trapped in all the things that I hated as child; I became everything I said I would never be.
+The prodigal years seemed like freedom and excitement initially, but it didn't take long to become trapped in all the things I said I hated as child; it's like I became everything I said I would never be and ended-up following the examples of those I said I wouldn't.

 I made many errors and went through some painful experiences as a consequence to my rebellion.
 Thankfully however, through a series of events I came to a place of brokenness, at which point I cried out to God in sorrow.
 I had been the master of my own life for too long and there was overwhelming evidence of the foolishness of my own choices.
 Finally those rebellious years came to a God-ordained end when I begged to be one of God’s servants and He welcomed me home like a son.
-I received mercy beyond anything I expected or deserved, and in a split second God filled me with a real and overwhelming love that ignited a passion within me to know Him in reality!
+I received grace and mercy beyond anything I expected or deserved, and in a split second God introduced Himself as a loving Father.
+I was filled with a real and overwhelming love from God that ignited a passion within me to know Him more!

 Being a recipient of God’s grace and having been given another chance, the cry He placed deep in my heart was to really know Him.
 I didn’t want to be a hypocrite and just pretend, so I prayed that He would show me how to actually develop a relationship with Him.
-I had heard many believers tell me that Christianity was a relationship with God and that they knew Him to some measure, but I wanted someone to show me how to make that possible.
-I mean, if God is really the living God then speaking to me couldn’t be too hard for Him, right?
-I later discovered that He was communicating all the time and the only hindrance to hearing was me.
-I must add for the record, the keys are clearly in the Bible, only in the Bible, and subject to the Bible's authority.
-It's about making the most of the precious gift of 'eternal life' (John 17:3 AMPC).
+I had heard many believers tell me that Christianity was a relationship with God and that they knew Him to some measure, but I wanted to discover how to make the most of the opportunity.
+I later discovered that the keys are clearly in the Bible and it's about making the most of the precious gift of 'eternal life' (John 17:3 AMPC).

 And this is eternal life: [it means] to know (to perceive, recognize, become acquainted with, and to understand) You, the only true and real God, and [likewise] to know Him, Jesus [as the] Christ (the Anointed One, the Messiah), Whom You have sent.